How to train AI on your writing voice: the technical breakdown

 What VoiceMoat ships

 VoiceMoat is built on the voice profiling approach.
-Auden, the brain inside VoiceMoat, trains on the user's full profile of 100 to 200 posts, replies, threads, and images across the 9 dimensions of Voice DNA.
-The 9 dimensions are modeled as independent measurable signals.
+Auden, the brain inside VoiceMoat, trains on the user's full profile of 100 to 200 posts, replies, threads, and images across the 10 signals of Voice DNA.
+The 10 signals are modeled as independent measurable signals.
 Taboos are modeled as hard refusals at the model level.
 Auden refuses to suggest the AI-overused vocabulary cluster (leverage as a verb, delve, unlock, and the rest of the inventory) regardless of prompt context.
 Every generation comes with a voice match score against the trained profile.
 Most users see a 90 percent voice match score on their first run.
 Output that scores below the user's baseline gets refused before it surfaces.

 The reason we built the product on voice profiling rather than reaching for prompting or fine-tuning is in this piece's design comparison.
 Prompting hits the inference-time ceiling.
 Fine-tuning hits the training-objective ceiling.
 Voice profiling is the category that pairs strong voice fidelity with explicit taboo enforcement and per-generation scoring, which is the combination the production creator workflow needs.
 The strategic case for why voice itself is the moat that compounds against the AI-fluency floor is in authenticity as a moat: why voice matters more than ever.
 The operating-level prescription is at why all AI-written tweets sound the same.